 17) The underside of the roof gutter (where the roof gutter meets the door opening) is slightly angled (a production process aid), carefully file this angle square in order to accurately fit the sides.
-Check the fit of the sides against the cab ends - make sure you've got the correct end of the side to work with, e.g. the non-baggage ends.
+Check the fit of the sides against the cab ends - make sure you've got the correct end of the side to work with, i.e. the non-baggage, and non-toilet ends.
 The sides should be level with the bottom edge of the cab.